0x644BE25/Syrah/readme.md

 ```
 Rscript create_seurat_and_anndata_files.R /path/to/my/manifest.txt
 ```
 which will use the `minUMI` value from the manifest and default parameters for most functions.
-For more customized control, or simply to follow along step-by-step in R, see the [Whats's next?](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md#5-whats-next) section from the [Syrah Tutorial](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md).
+For more customized control, you can edit `create_seurat_and_anndata_files.R` or process the data step-by-step in R with the [Whats's next?](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md#5-whats-next) section from the [Syrah Tutorial](https://github.com/0x644BE25/Syrah/blob/main/Syrah_tutorial.md).

 ## Questions?
 Problems?
 Reach out!